TaddsTechnology/algo-dashboard/updatedSharekhan/WEBSITE_SETUP.md

 # 🌐 Near Future Website Setup Guide

-This guide will help you set up a web application that automatically manages Sharekhan API tokens and displays near future contracts like TradeTiger.
+This guide will help you set up a web application that automatically manages Kite API tokens and displays near future contracts like TradeTiger.

 ## 🚀 Quick Start